Marie Laveau: Career

-Marie Laveau was a dedicated practitioner of Voodoo, healer, herbalist, and entrepreneur.
+Marie Laveau was a dedicated practitioner of Voodoo, a healer, a herbalist, and an entrepreneur.
 Laveau was also known as a prominent female religious leader and community activist.

-Laveau started a beauty parlor where she was a hair-dresser for the wealthier families of New Orleans.
+Laveau started a beauty parlor, where she was a hair dresser for the wealthier families of New Orleans.
 She excelled at obtaining inside information on her wealthy patrons at the beauty parlor by listening to ladies gossiping, or from their servants whom she either paid or cured of mysterious ailments.
-She used this information during her Voodoo consultations with wealthy Orleanian women to enhance her image as a clairvoyant; and used this intel to give them practical advice.
+She used this information during her Voodoo consultations with wealthy Orleanian women to enhance her image as a clairvoyant, and used this intelligence to give them practical advice.
 She also made money by selling her clients gris gris as charms to help their wishes come true.

 In her role as a Voodoo practitioner, customers often appealed to Laveau for help with family disputes, health, finances, and more.
-Laveau performed her services in three main places: her own home on St. Ann Street, within Go Square, and at Lake Pontchartrain.
-She was the third female leader of Voodoo in New Orleans (the first was Sanité Dédé, who ruled for a few years before being usurped by Marie Salopé).
-Marie Laveau maintained her authority throughout her leadership, although there was an attempt to challenge her in 1850.
+Laveau performed her services in three main places - her own home on St. Ann Street, within Congo Square, and at Lake Pontchartrain.
+She was the third female leader of Voodoo in New Orleans (the first was Sanité Dédé, who ruled for a few years before being usurped by Marie Saloppé), a New Orleans voodoo "queen", or priestess.
+Marie Laveau maintained her authority throughout her leadership, although an attempt to challenge her was made in 1850.
 Due to her strong influence, New Orleans Voodoo lost a large number of adherents after her death.
-Her daughter, Marie Laveau II displayed more theatrical rubrics by holding public events (including inviting attendees to St. John's Eve rituals on Bayou St. John).
+Her daughter, Marie Laveau II, displayed more theatrical rubrics by holding public events (including inviting attendees to St. John's Eve rituals on Bayou St. John).

-Of Laveau's magical career, there is little that can be substantiated, including whether or not she had a snake she named Zombi after an African god, whether the occult part of her magic mixed Roman Catholic saints with African spirits, and Native American Spiritualism.
+Of Laveau's magical career, little can be substantiated, including whether or not she had a snake she named Zombi after an African god, whether the occult part of her magic mixed Roman Catholic saints with African spirits, and Native American spiritualism.